undertalereal/Dex-Reimagined/README.md

 Dex:Reimagined Loadstring Latest Version: loadstring(game:HttpGet("https://raw.githubusercontent.com/undertalereal/Dex-Reimagined/main/dex-reimagined.lua"))()

-Alot More Features Will Be Added Soon, Including A Mesh Preview And Ui Color Changer In Settings And A Bookmarks Tab So You Can Pin Instances So You Can Go To Your Bookmarks And Go Back Too it instead of just Having to go through to find it again
+Alot More Features Will Be Added Soon, Including A Mesh Preview And Ui Color Changer In Settings And A Bookmarks Tab So You Can Pin Instances So You Can Go To Your Bookmarks And Go Back To it instead of just Having to go through to find it again